Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

     -   Required
     -   Each element is a `float4x4` matrix
     -   It is your responsibility to modify the values of this
-    -   Added during conversion (and initialized with the pose at conversion time)
+    -   Added during baking (and initialized with the pose at baking time)
 -   OptimizedSkeletonHierarchyBlobReference
     -   Optional
     -   Provides hierarchical information to convert local space sampled animation into the skeleton’s local space
-    -   Added during conversion
+    -   Added during baking

 Normally, you would not modify the length of `OptimizedBoneToRoot`.
 But you almost always will want to write its elements.
 A future part will discuss how to